 A WHERE clause contains boolean expressions that can be linked together by AND or OR clauses.
 Each part is called a predicate.
+For example, the following clause contains two predicates:

+'''

-For example: WHERE c1 =2 AND c2 = 5 contains two predicates.
+WHERE c1 = 2 AND c2 = 5

+'''

 sargable

 Sargable predicates are a superset of optimizable predicates; not all sargable predicates are optimizable, because sargable predicates also include the <> operator.
 (Sarg stands for "search argument.")
 Predicates that are sargable but not optimizable nevertheless improve performance and allow the optimizer to use more accurate costing information.